GitMirroring/gnuboot/website/pages/docs/gnulinux/encrypted_debian.md

 [This guide](grub_boot_installer.md) shows how to create a boot USB drive with the Debian ISO image.

-*This guide is only for the GRUB payload.
-If you use the depthcharge payload, ignore this section entirely.*

 Note: on some thinkpads, a faulty DVD drive can cause the cryptomount -a step during boot to fail.
 If this happens to you, try removing the drive.